Frequently Asked Question

 (Note: A TDS tester can be used to test the quality of the feed and product water to give a more accurate indication of when to change the membrane.

-Puricom has passed ISO9001 and our RO systems and components have passed CE, NSF, FDA, SGS, and Water Quality Association Gold Seal certification.
-Puricom’s RO system use the best quality components, such as Filmtec RO membrane, John Guest quick connect fittings and tubing, Calgon carbon…etc. We insist on using the best quality material and components for our systems.
+Puricom has passed ISO-9001 and some of Puricom's RO systems and components have passed CE, FDA, SGS, and Water Quality Association Gold Seal certification.
+Puricom's RO system use the best quality components, and some of these components have passed NSF certification, such as Filmtec RO membrane, John Guest quick connect fittings and tubing, Calgon carbon…etc.* We insist on using the best quality material and components for our systems.
 This is to insure that our customers receive the best quality water purification systems.